autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 predictor = TimeSeriesPredictor(..., validation_splitter=splitter)
 ```

 Alternatively, a user can provide their own validation set to the `fit` method and forego using the splitter completely.
+In this case it's important to remember that the validation score is computed on the last `prediction_length` time steps of each time series.
 ```
 predictor = TimeSeriesPredictor(...)
 predictor.fit(train_data=train_data, tuning_data=my_validation_dataset)